The Gardens of Temple Dinsley

 Clearly this is no longer a kitchen garden.
 This was located near The Cottage.

-This is the stepped entrance to the “new garden” ringed on the map.
-Note that it is fully planted
+Above is the stepped entrance to the “new garden” ringed on the map.
+Note that it is fully

 This design was to be altered a few years later.